dannyhvalenz/Cool-MacOS-Apps/README.md

 - [TotalFinder](http://totalfinder.binaryage.com/) - Chrome-styled Finder substitute.
 - [XtraFinder](https://www.trankynam.com/xtrafinder/) - Adds tabs and cut to Mac Finder.
 - [Boo](https://github.com/dimovskidamjan/Boo) - A menu bar tool which helps with showing and hiding of hidden files
+- [Open In Code](https://github.com/sozercan/OpenInCode) - macOS Finder toolbar app to open current folder in Visual Studio Code
+- [Mac new file](https://github.com/fateleak/macnewfile) - MacOS Finder new file plugin, supporting file templates
+- [Open Terminal](https://github.com/es-kumagai/OpenTerminal) - This is a app for macOS that to open a new Finder window and change the current directory to the folder this app launched.
+- [Open in Terminal](https://github.com/jakshin/open-in-terminal) - A macOS Finder toolbar app which opens Terminal windows conveniently
+- [FinderGo](https://github.com/onmyway133/FinderGo) - Open terminal quickly from Finder.

 #### QuickLook Plugins